 I made this script because I wanted a universal method of backing up my SBC:s into img files as fast as possible (with rsync), no matter what os is in use.

 Supports backing up root & boot (if existing) partitions.
-Data from other partitions will be written to root if not excluded (exception for btrfs, all existing subvolumes in /etc/fstab will be created).
+Data from other partitions will be written to root if not excluded.

-Full support for usage inside webmin (including "custom command" button).
+Full functionality for usage inside webmin (including "custom command" button).

 Testing branch if you want to have the absolute latest version.
 There might be bugs.